 Professor Brian MacCraith PhD, FInstP, FSPIE, FIAE, MRIA is a world-renowned leader in and advocate for physics.

-He is a member of the Royal Irish Academy, a Fellow of the Institute of Physics, a Fellow of SPIE (the international Photonics Organisation), and an Honorary Fellow of the Institute of Engineers Ireland, and he was awarded an Honorary Doctorate by the University of Massachusetts, Lowell.
+He is a member of the Royal Irish Academy, a Fellow of the IOP, a Fellow of SPIE (the international society for optics and phonetics), and an Honorary Fellow of the institution of Engineers Ireland, and he was awarded an Honorary Doctorate by the University of Massachusetts, Lowell.

 Professor John Ellis CBE FRS is an internationally renowned theoretical particle physicist, who has made fundamental contributions to the phenomenology and theory of elementary particle physics.

-Awarded the Maxwell Medal in 1982 and the Paul Dirac Prize in 2005 by the Institute of Physics, John Ellis was elected a Fellow of the Royal Society of London in 1985 and of the Institute of Physics in 1991, is an Honorary Fellow of King's College Cambridge and of King's College London, was appointed CBE in 2012, delivered the Royal Society Bakerian Prize Lecture in 2015.
+Awarded the Maxwell Medal in 1982 and the Paul Dirac Prize in 2005 by the IOP, John Ellis was elected a Fellow of the Royal Society of London in 1985 and of the IOP in 1991, is an Honorary Fellow of King's College Cambridge and of King's College London, was appointed CBE in 2012, and delivered the Royal Society Bakerian Prize Lecture in 2015.

 Well known for his relentless efforts to promote global collaboration in particle physics, he is a Foreign Fellow of the Indian National Science Academy and a Foreign Member of the Estonian Academy of Sciences, and has honorary doctorates from the University of Southampton and institutions in six other countries.

-“It has been a privilege to be able to contribute to a golden era in particle physics, and to participate in its unification with astrophysics and cosmology.
-I thank the Institute of Physics for this recognition.”
+Professor Ellis says: “It has been a privilege to be able to contribute to a golden era in particle physics, and to participate in its unification with astrophysics and cosmology.
+I thank the IOP for this recognition.”